bmhayward/Transcode/README.md

 ### Auto-Update

-Transcode updates any brew, brew cask, supported Ruby gem or Transcode itself everyday at 3 a.m..
-If a Ruby gem update is found, an update dialog is presented asking to proceed with the specific gem update.
+Transcode updates the installed brews, brew casks, Ruby gems and Transcode itself everyday at 3 a.m..
+If a gem update is found, an update dialog is presented asking to proceed with the specific gem update.

 To see a list of applied updates, open the Console.app and search for ‘brew.’, ‘gem.’ or ‘transcode.’.